haade-administrator/haade.fr/_posts/en/2023-02-08-jeedom-luna-screening.md

 With the box Jeedom has made a Luna plugin that allows you to:

-- Know the power status
+- Know the power status (full, charging, discharging)
 - control the light ring
 - know the state of the Battery
 - connect/disconnect wifi